isomerpages/moe-blangahrisepri/_highlights/2024/President’s Award for Teachers (PAT) Recipient Mr Shang Thian Huat, HOD PE, CCA.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2024 Photos/PAT 2024/710b1e92_48ff_4e26_a27a_1d3451047f74.jpg">
 </div>
-<p>Congratulations to Mr Shang Thian Huat, HOD PE/CCA for receiving the PAT
+<p>Congratulations to Mr Shang Thian Huat for receiving the PAT 2024!
+PAT
-2024!
-PAT recognises excellent educators for their role in moulding the future of our nation.
+recognises excellent educators for their role in moulding the future of our nation.
 Mr Shang was one of the eight educators who received the PAT 2024 from President Tharman Shanmugaratnam during the Teachers’ Day Reception held on 29 August 2024.</p>
 <p>To Mr Shang, sports is more than just about fitness.
 He inspires students
 to lead active lives and give back to the community.
 Collaborating with community partners, Mr Shang introduced a school-wide Values-in-Action